 “Hope is a hard worker,” said Jen Herzog, Hope’s algebra teacher.
 “She likes to work independently and is good in a group, too.
 She loves to read, but her favorite subjects are math and sciences.
 She has a great sense of humor and we’re so happy she’s here at ISD! ”

-Hope was a member of ISD’s volleyball team this fall and is playing basketball for the Bobcats, too.
+Hope was a member of ISD’s volleyball and basketball teams this school year.